|

 Universal-Publishers, 2012 (book details here).

 - Battersby, Karen.
-Know
+Know How

-How in the Legal Profession.
-Edited by
+in the Legal Profession.
+Edited by Caroline

-Caroline Poynton.
-London: Ark Group, 2006 (book
+Poynton.
+London: Ark Group, 2006 (book details

 here).